 It is worth noting that as an agency worker, you would get the main employment rights even if you did not work through an umbrella company.
 Working through an umbrella company can be beneficial in other ways, however.
-For example, if you have a continuous contract of employment, it can provide a payroll link from one assignment to the next, preventing problems like 'emergency' tax when you start a new assignment through a new agency.
+For example, it can provide a continuous payroll link from one assignment to the next, preventing problems like 'emergency' tax when you start a new assignment through a new agency.
 Sometimes they also provide things like shopping discounts and an online portal where you can track your pay.

 TIP: Different umbrella companies will advertise different 'perks', sometimes at a cost.
 Some of these may be worth very little or may not be relevant to you, so you should weigh things up carefully before choosing an umbrella.
-You should also make sure you do not get caught up with problematic 'mini' umbrella companies.
-As you can get moved around between different mini umbrella companies frequently, there can be a nasty impact on your employment continuity and rights, among other things.
+You should also make sure you do not get caught up with problematic 'mini' umbrella companies - there can be a nasty impact on your employment rights, among other things.

 Do the Agency Workers Regulations still apply?
-Can I opt out of these, or any other employment Regulations?

 The Agency Workers Regulations (AWR) mean that agency workers should receive equal treatment compared to the end client's own employees.
 Umbrella company employees are still classed as agency workers for the purposes of AWR.
 For example, you should be allowed to use any shared facilities (e.g. a staff canteen or childcare) from the first day you work in an assignment location.
 After 12 weeks' continuous employment in the same role, you should get the same terms and conditions as the end client's own employees, including pay and any annual leave above the minimum 28 days required by law (more on this later).
 There are rules in place which mean that your assignment cannot just be stopped as you get near 12 weeks of continuous work.
 You can find out more about AWR on the ACAS website.
-You cannot 'opt out' of AWR.